doyensec/inql/README.md

 ### InQL Cycles Detector

-The new introspection intermediate representation (IIR) enables the tool to inspect for cycles in defined graphql schemas without requiring anything, if not the graphql endpoint exposing them.
+The new introspection intermediate representation (IIR) allows to inspect for cycles in defined graphql schemas by requiring access to graphql introspection-enabled endpoint only.

 This functionality is especially useful and automates bothersome testing practices employing graph solving algorithm.
 In our test, the tool was able to find millions of cycles a minute.